 Breakfast is Local

 I stayed at an AirBnB in Porta Venezia, and there were at least 5 bakeries within 5-10 minutes walk from the house.
-Mornings cannot get better when you get ready quickly, walk a few blocks to the closest pasticceria, and rest your eyes on the baked goodies filled with chocolate, pistachio cream, and jam!
+Mornings cannot get any better when you get ready quickly, walk a few blocks to the closest pasticceria, and rest your eyes on the baked goodies filled with chocolate, pistachio cream, and jam!

 Breakfast is Quick